There are different types of fostering, to best meet the needs of each child.

 Respite care is planned care for short periods of time.
-This could be to give the child’s family, or main carer, a break or to cover a period where normal care is unavailable.
+This could be to give the child’s family or main carer a break, or to cover a period where normal care is unavailable.

-Respite care is an ideal introduction into foster caring, ranging from a few hours a day, a weekend, or for the duration of a school holiday.
 It allows a degree of flexibility if you are interested in becoming a carer, but unsure whether you should stop working.

-Is when parents make a special arrangement for their child to stay with someone else for more than 28 days (consecutively).
+Private fostering is when parents make a special arrangement for their child to stay with someone else for more than 28 days (consecutively).
 This person is usually outside the family, not a close relative, and has no direct parental responsibility for the child.